Sweet potato fries are oven-baked for maximum flavor without added fat and calories.

 How to Make Sweet Potato Fries

-Scrub the potatoes and cut them into wedges.
+Scrub the potatoes and slice them into wedges.
 Once the fries are cut, just follow these steps:

 - Toss with oil and seasonings (per recipe below).